Yoast/duplicate-post/readme.txt

 == Screenshots ==

-1. Here you can copy the post you're editing to a new draft
+1. Here you can copy the post you're editing to a new draft.
 2. By clicking on "Duplicate" the post is cloned immediately.
-3. The option page
+3. The options page.
-4. The template tag manually added to the Twenty Ten theme.
+4. The template tag manually added to Twenty Ten theme.
 Click on the "Clone" link and you're redirected to the edit screen for a new draft copy of your post.

 == Upgrade Notice ==

+= 2.0.1 =
+Bug fix + new option

 = 2.0 =
 Several improvements and new features, see changelog.
 Requires WP 3.0+.